Exclusive: Talos, Enauta consortium places bid for Petrobras Albacora fields, sources say

 Petroleo Brasileiro SA, as the producer is formally known, has sold dozens of small and medium-sized fields over the last two years.
 The Albacora divestment would be the largest since 2017, when the company agreed to sell a stake in its Roncador field to Norway’s Equinor ASA for $2.9 billion.

-The bid marks a change of strategy for Talos, which is active only in the Gulf of Mexico.
+If the bid is successful, it would mark a significant geographic shift for Talos, which is active only in the Gulf of Mexico.

 In recent years, Talos has attempted to negotiate a so-called unitization agreement with Mexican national oil company Pemex over the offshore Zama discovery, which the Houston-based company announced in 2017.
 Pemex claims most of the nearly 700-million-barrel find is in its adjacent field, and talks have been an enduring headache for Talos.